joshuamccluskey/data-structures-and-algorithms-java/challengesreadmes/challenge-30/README.md

 - set() -  a robust method that will hash and set the key and set the value pair and handle collisions

-- get() - returns the vaule of a key
+- get() - returns the value of a key

 - contains() -  returns boolean if Hask Table conatains a key